Project Introduction

 Project overview

 SH1 through central and southern Waikato is an important route within our highway network.
-The last few years has seen an increase in the number of potholes and many sections of this route are in the worst condition of all highways in Waikato.
+The last few years have seen an increase in the number of potholes and many sections of this route are in the worst condition of all highways in Waikato.

-This project will use block closures to expedite delivery and reduce the length of time people are affected by temporary traffic management while we repair the road.
+This project will use block closures in many areas to expedite delivery and reduce the length of time people are affected by temporary traffic management while we repair the road.
 Block closures will ensure cost effective delivery, resulting in significant savings compared to the current programme.
 As well as road rebuilding, other work such as drainage and vegetation control will be undertaken at the same time.

 • Project background